norcams/docs-enduser/docs/rdp.rst

 Via RDP Gateway (UiO)
 ---------------------

-..NOTE:: This is only applicable for UiO users
+..
+NOTE:: This is only applicable for UiO users

 There are two reasons why you may want to use an RDP gateway: